Quick overview

 The aim of our text is certainly not to discourage readers from buying any type of bonds or limiting their investments.
 However, it should be stressed that there are now a large number of offers on the market and not all of them are worthwhile for everyone.

 The basic advice to clients is therefore to be cautious in choosing qualified advisers who will act primarily in their interests and not in their own.
-There are a number of reputable managers on the market who can advise and spread the investment well.
-Which leads to another piece of advice, namely that it pays to “not bet all on one horse”.
+There are a number of reputable managers on the market who can advise and pitch an investment well.
+Which leads to another piece of advice, namely that it pays to “not bet everything on one horse”.

 How to deal with unscrupulous financial advisers?